platonic-realm/project-zero/Chapter-0.md

 So we need Podman or Docker installed before proceeding.
 If you are using podman, replace "docker" with "podman" in the commands or add ```alias docker='podman'``` to your **.bashrc** and continue using the docker instead of podman.

 We will build an x86 OS, and to keep everything simple, we will use an x86 version of alpine.
 Therefore, upon pulling the alpine image, you might encounter a warning.
 I will add spin-off projects for other ISAs in the future, and they will have their own OCI images.
 The tag of the images determines the host and target ISA.
 For example, x86-x86 is an x86 system that targets building an x86 OS.
-But AMD64-ARM is an AMD64 host for cross-compilation of an ARM OS.
+But amd64-arm is an amd64 host for cross-compilation of an arm OS.

 ### The easy way:
 To pull the image from docker.io:
 ```
-docker pull prealm/project-zero:x86
+docker pull prealm/project-zero:x86-x86
 ```
 ### The fun way: